 East-North-Up coordinate system (ENU)

 ENU stands for "East", "North" and "Up" and similarly to the Cartesian coordinate system is also defined by three perpendicular axes.
-The first axis (x-axis) points towards magnetic East, the second axis (y-axis) points towards magnetic North and the last (z-axis) points vertically upwards orthogonal to the East-North plane.
-As with the XYZ coordinates, the right-hand-rule can be used to find the axis directions, with the index finger indicating East, the middle finger as North, and the thumb representing Up-direction.
-This coordinate system is relative the earth's magnetic field and not the instrument head like the others, meaning that measured velocity directions do not depend on instrument orientation.
-The directions East and North will always be towards magnetic East and magnetic North, while Up will always points towards the sea surface (for a submerged upward facing instrument).
-Instruments with four slanted beams will provide two independent Up estimates, where Up1 is associated with beam 1 & 3 and Up2 is associated with beam 2 & 4.
+The first axis (x-axis) points towards magnetic East, the second axis (y-axis) points towards magnetic North, and the last (z-axis) points vertically upwards orthogonal to the East-North plane.
+As with the XYZ coordinates, the right-hand rule can be used to find the axis directions, with the index finger indicating East, the middle finger as North, and the thumb representing Up-direction.
+This coordinate system is relative to the earth's magnetic field and not the instrument head like the others, meaning that measured velocity directions do not depend on instrument orientation.
+The directions East and North will always be towards magnetic East and magnetic North, while Up will always point toward the sea surface (for a submerged upward-facing instrument).
+Instruments with four slanted beams will provide two independent Up estimates, where Up1 is associated with beams 1 & 3 and Up2 is associated with beams 2 & 4.

 Built-in compass and tilt sensors make the determination of this coordinate system possible.
 Although tilt corrections are made during the ENU velocity conversion, these corrections are separate from the optional corrections made when remapping cells using the "remove tilt effects" or "bin mapping" feature in Nortek software.
 Additionally, just like a compass, North is reported as 0° and East as 90°.
 It is important to note that only the slanted beams can be represented in ENU coordinates.
 If collecting current data from the vertical center beam, this will always be given in BEAM coordinates.